 - Be specific and set out a detailed, clear brief - requesting at least three quotes.

 - Ask friends and family for recommendations and check the TrustMark Online Directory to ensure the tradesperson is registered for the particular services you require.

-- Use a firm that advertises using a landline telephone number and be very wary of those only willing to provide a mobile number.
+- Use a business that advertises using a landline telephone number and be very wary of those only willing to provide a mobile number.

-- Seek references, speak to previous customers and is possible, visit previous jobs.
+- Seek references, speak to previous customers and if possible, visit previous jobs.

-- Don't just go with the cheapest, consider how you would communicate with the business representatives, as well as the quality of their work.
+- Don't just select the cheapest.
+Consider how you would communicate with the business representatives, as well as the quality of their work.

 - If materials need to be bought in advance by the tradesperson, it is reasonable that the customer is asked to pay a fair percentage of these costs as the job progresses.

 - Always use a written contract as it offers you protection if anything does go wrong and a dispute arises.